 Misconception #6: “Cataract surgery causes AMD”

-Correction: The retina is located in the interior of the back of the eye, and cataract surgery replaces the lens at the front of the eye.
-For that reason, most retinal surgeons say that there is minimal danger of retinal complications from such surgery.
-It will not restore vision lost from retinal disease, but replacement of a clouded lens can significantly improve remaining vision, while offering the examiner a clearer view of the retina.
+Replacement of a clouded lens won’t restore vision lost from retinal disease, but it can significantly improve remaining vision and offer the examiner a clearer view of the retina.
 In light of the small risk, standard practice is to defer cataract surgery until vision loss from a cataract significantly reduces a patient’s quality of life.
 At that point, the benefit/risk ratio is sufficiently high to warrant the procedure.

 More information about cataract surgery and AMD: